OriginQ/VQNET2.0-tutorial-en/source/rst/nn.rst

     :param norm_shape: `float` - standardize the shape.
     :param epsilon: `float` - numerical stability constant, defaults to 1e-5.
-    :param affine: `bool` - whether to use the applied affine transformation, the default is True.
     :param name: name of the output layer.
     :param dtype: The data type of the parameter, defaults: None, use the default data type kfloat32, which represents a 32-bit floating point number.